snek5000/snek5000/README.md

 ```

-## Workflow

-### Easy way

-This workflow requires you to setup a Python environment.
+Now you should setup a Python environment.
 There are two ways to
 do this (and it has to be done only once):

 -  Using `venv`